Article I. OFFICIAL NAME

 Section 1: The Association shall hold at least three (3) meetings per year for its membership.
 The day and place shall be determined by the Executive Board.

-Section 2: The Association may hold such other meetings as the Board or membership may desire.
+Section 2: The Association may hold other meetings as the Board or membership may desire.

-Section 3: The membership meeting shall not be more than three (3) hours and thirty (30) minutes in duration, except on special occasions as approved by the Executive Board.
+Section 3: Membership meetings shall not exceed three (3) hours and thirty (30) minutes in duration, except on special occasions as approved by the Executive Board.

-Section 4: The annual meeting of the Association should be held at a regular meeting no later than the first meeting in April.
-The members shall be given at least two (2) weeks notice of the date and place of the annual meeting.
-One-third (1/3) of the active members of the Association shall constitute a quorum.
-In the absence of membership quorum, the Executive Board will elect the officers.
+Section 4: The annual meeting of the Association shall be held no later than the first meeting in April.
+Members shall be given at least two (2) weeks’ notice of the date and place.
+One-third (1/3) of the active members shall constitute a quorum.
+In the absence of a quorum, the Executive Board shall elect the officers.

 Article VIII.
 ELECTION OF OFFICERS AND DIRECTORS

-Section 1: The election of officer and directors will be held every three (3) years at the annual meeting.
+Section 1: The election of officers and directors shall be held every three (3) years at the annual meeting.

-Section 2: The nominations are made by the membership.
-The names of the nominees are presented and votes casted.
-The individuals that receive the highest number of votes shall be declared elected for the specific office.
+Section 2: Nominations shall be made by the membership.
+The names of the nominees shall be presented, and votes cast.
+The individuals receiving the highest number of votes shall be declared elected to their respective offices.

 Article IX.
 VACANCIES IN OFFICE

-Section 1: In the case of a vacancy in the office of President, the Vice-President shall succeed to the office.
-In the case of a vacancy in the office of any other officer, the vacancy shall be filled by the Executive Board.
+Section 1: In the case of a vacancy in the office of President, the Vice President shall succeed to the office.
+Vacancies in any other office shall be filled by the Executive Board.

 Article X. REMOVAL OF OFFICERS OR DIRECTORS

-Section 1: Whenever it shall appear to the President or a majority of the Executive Board that an officer may be engaging in conduct unbecoming of the Association or is failing to perform the duties of that office, the Board shall give written notice to the officer and declare such office vacant.
+Section 1: Whenever it appears to the President or a majority of the Executive Board that an officer is engaging in conduct unbecoming of the Association or failing to perform the duties of office, the Board shall give written notice to the officer and may declare such office vacant.

 Article XI.
 REVENUE

-Section 1: The annual membership dues shall be as determined by the Executive Board and become due on April 1st each year.
+Section 1: The annual membership dues shall be as determined by the Executive Board and shall become due on April 1 each year.

 Section 2: Revenue from sources other than those defined in this Article may be raised as determined by the Executive Board.

-Section 3: Monies received from fundraising projects will be duly documented and the decision to distribute to appropriate projects shall be the decision of the Executive Board.
+Section 3: Monies received from fundraising projects shall be duly documented, and their distribution to appropriate projects shall be determined by the Executive Board.

 Article XII.
 FINANCE